 Leadership Bloomington - Monroe County (LBMC) builds a stronger community by identifying a diverse cross-section of emerging leaders and preparing them for roles in shaping our future.
 Each year, people who are broadly representative of Bloomington and Monroe County participate in this leadership program to prepare for greater involvement in community life.
 To date, more than 800 local leaders have participated in this program.

 You will learn leadership skills directly applicable to both your career and your community involvement as you interact with local experts and your classmates.
-The “classroom” is the community itself and the instructors are business, not-for-profit, and government leaders who place local issues into context.
+The “classroom” is the community itself and the instructors are IU faculty members and business, not-for-profit, and government leaders who place local issues into context.
 Through interactive learning you will acquire specific leadership skills, such as effective listening, problem solving, team building, and networking.
 Each session takes place at a site related to the day’s topic.
 Topics focus on aspects of community life: economic foundations, education, government, healthcare, and media communication, among others.

 You are expected to participate fully by attending each session.
 You must:

 - Attend the orientation, project planning meeting, and final presentations.

 - Attend a minimum of nine of the remaining 12 sessions held on alternating Thursdays from 8 a.m. to noon; be on time and stay for the entire session.